aquasecurity/tracee/docs/docs/events/builtin/man/security/hidden_kernel_module.md

 The event periodically scans the system to identify kernel modules that are loaded in memory but hidden from standard module listing mechanisms.

-This event is useful for:

-- **Rootkit detection**: Identify hidden kernel modules used by rootkits
-- **System compromise detection**: Strong indicator of system compromise
-- **Security monitoring**: Continuous surveillance for stealth techniques

 ## EVENT SETS

 **none**